 AIM TARGET TARGET DATE Progress in Reading Target all PP children to achieve => end of year target in end of year assessments.
-Reviewed Spring 2022 / Summer 2022 Monitored through Pupil Progress meetings to ensure children on track to achieve personal target.
+Monitored through Pupil Progress meetings to ensure children on track to achieve personal target.
+Reviewed Spring 2023 / Summer 2023 in Pupil Progress meetings.
 Progress in Writing Target all PP children to achieve => end of year target in end of year assessments.
-Reviewed Spring 2022 / Summer 2022 Monitored through Pupil Progress meetings to ensure children on track to achieve personal target.
+Monitored through Pupil Progress meetings to ensure children on track to achieve personal target.
+Reviewed Spring 2023 / Summer 2023 in Pupil Progress meetings.
 Progress in Mathematics Target all PP children to achieve => end of year target in end of year assessments.
-Reviewed Spring 2022 / Summer 2022 Monitored through Pupil Progress meetings to ensure children on track to achieve personal target.
-Phonics Target children who did not pass phonic screening check in Year 1 for intervention in Year 2 (79% at end of Year 1, 83% passed at beginning of Year 2) 6 children to be supported.
-Reviewed Spring 2022 / Summer 2022

-Target children who did not pass phonic screening check in Year 2 for intervention in Year 3 (90% passed at the end of Year 2) 3 children to be supported.
+Monitored through Pupil Progress meetings to ensure children on track to achieve personal target.
+Reviewed Spring 2023 / Summer 2023 in Pupil Progress meetings.
+Phonics Target children who did not pass phonic screening check in Year 1 for intervention in Year 2.
+Target children who did not pass phonic screening check in Year 2 for intervention in Year 3.
+Reviewed Spring 2023 / Summer 2023 in Pupil Progress meetings.
 Other Target all PP children to achieve at least the bronze award in the Activity Passport.
 Monitored through Pupil Progress meetings to ensure children on track to achieve target.
-Reviewed Spring 2022 / Summer 2022
+Reviewed Spring 2023 / Summer 2023 in Pupil Progress meetings.